Founder on Hamptons Fashion Week: 'We are highlighting very key, iconic people'

 Dee Rivera, founder of Hamptons Fashion Week | Raul Blanco

-“This year it’s called Meet the Icons,” said Event Founder Dee Rivera of DCG Media Group LLC.
+“This year it’s called Meet the Icons,” said event founder Dee Rivera of DCG Media Group LLC.
 “It’s a White Party, and we are highlighting very key, iconic people because every year we do the fashion icon awards.”

-This year’s event begins with a launch party by Zoe Hospitality at 755 Montauk Highway in Watermill on Friday with sneak peaks of Saturday’s runway collections, as well as live entertainment and networking opportunities with stylists, editors, designers and more.
-Artisanal cocktails and hors d’oeuvres by local chefs add to the festivities.
-Check-in starts around 5 p.m.
+The event opens Friday with a launch party hosted by Zoe Hospitality at 755 Montauk Highway in Watermill.
+The evening will feature previews of Saturday’s runway collections, live entertainment, and networking opportunities with stylists, editors, designers and others in the fashion industry.
+Artisanal cocktails and hors d’oeuvres by local chefs will be served.
+Check-in begins at 5 p.m.

-Rivera shared how her vision for Hamptons Fashion Week got its start.
 “I've been going to the Hamptons for a very long time, and I just always saw the same events over and over and over, and I felt like they were missing something different.
 My background is fashion, and I've been part of Fashion Week forever so I thought we should do something for Hamptons especially.
 So, I called my lawyer; we trademarked it; and voilà there you have it.”

 Organizations Included in this History